Hand dryer: Effect on the environment

 Due to the reduction in litter and waste in comparison with paper towels, which cannot be recycled, hand dryers are claimed to be better for the environment.
-By eliminating the need for paper towels, hand dryer manufacturers estimate that over 5 billion paper towels from over 200,000 trees per year can be saved.
+By eliminating the need for paper towels, hand dryer manufacturers estimate that over five billion paper towels from over 200,000 trees per year can be saved.
 Another study shows that whereas the majority of the environmental impact of a hand dryer occurs during its use, the environmental impact of paper towels is predominantly in the material production and manufacturing stages.
 It is estimated that hand dryers use 5% less energy than paper towels in the first year, and 20% less over five years.
-A World Dryer study of 102 hand dryers installed in public schools in Topeka, Kansas, claimed an annual savings of 34.5 tons of solid waste, 690,000 gallons of water, and 587 trees; another World Dryer study of 153 hand dryers in the Iowa state capitol showed an annual savings of 10.5 tons of solid waste and 176 trees.
-However, a Dutch study published in March 1995 indicated that there was environmental parity between hand dryers and paper towels as hand drying methods when all factors were taken into consideration.
+A World Dryer study of 102 hand dryers installed in public schools in Topeka, Kansas, claimed annual savings of 34.5 tons of solid waste, 690,000 gallons of water, and 587 trees; another World Dryer study of 153 hand dryers in the Iowa state capitol showed an annual savings of 10.5 tons of solid waste and 176 trees.
+However, a Dutch study published in March 1995 indicated that there was environmental parity between hand dryers and paper towels as hand-drying methods when all factors were taken into consideration.